 remove_all_shortcodes()

-This function clears all of the shortcode tags by replacing the shortcodes global with an empty array.
-This is actually an efficient method for removing all shortcodes.
+This function clears all shortcodes by replacing the global shortcode variable with an empty array.
+This is the most efficient way to remove all shortcodes.

 No Hooks.